-The application fee is waived until December 31, 2020.
-There is a $65.00 fee beginning on January 1, 2021.
-The application fee is waived for alumni and current students (Undergraduate and Graduate programs) of Loyola Marymount University.
+The application fee is waived until December 31, 2022 for all applicants.
+There is a $65.00 fee beginning on January 1, 2023.
+The application fee will remain waived for alumni and current students (Undergraduate and Graduate programs) of Loyola Marymount University.

-CAS Reports include unofficial transcripts and LSAT scores.
+Applicants applying with only a GRE score must register with the LSAC Credential Assembly Service (CAS) for the submission of their application materials.
+CAS Reports include official transcripts and LSAT scores.
 We encourage applicants to register with LSAC in the fall; you may register online at www.lsac.org.
 In order to avoid any delays, it is important that applicants contact LSAC to ensure that all required materials and fees have been received.
 Learn more about the CAS Report.

 A personal statement is required and assists the Admissions Committee in selecting a highly-qualified and diverse entering class.
 It is also used to assess each applicant's written English skills.
 The personal statement provides each applicant with the opportunity to describe his or her interest in law school, the uniqueness of his or her character and experience, and his or her potential to contribute to Loyola's community.

 The personal statement should be 2-3 pages in length, double spaced, using no smaller than 10 point font.
 The personal statement must be the original work of the applicant.
 The applicant's LSAC account number should appear on all documents.